-In some ways I prefer MemberPress instead but the key factor was because I picked ThriveCart as my shopping cart.
-MemberMouse integrates much better with ThriveCart than MemberPress.
+In some ways, I prefer MemberPress instead, but I picked ThriveCart as my shopping cart, and MemberMouse integrates much better with ThriveCart than MemberPress.

-MemberMouse sends your new customer a welcome email with a login username and password.
-MemberPress, on the other hand, will require sending out two emails: one for the account created and the second for a password reset.
-With MemberMouse, it’s a much more confusing process for your members.
+MemberMouse sends each new customer a welcome email with a login username and password.
+On the other hand, MemberPress sends out two emails: one for account creation and the second for a password reset.
+MemberPress’s process is much more confusing for your members.

 Affiliate Program – ThriveCart

-I’ve tested many other affiliate systems.
-Some that are WordPress Plugins and some that are services.
-I found that ThriveCart Pro has some features none of the other affiliate systems offer.
-It does offer conversion tracking for your affiliates which in my opinion is a plus, if you want them to be successful.
+I’ve tested many affiliate systems — some that are WordPress plugins and some that are services.
+I found that ThriveCart Pro has some features none of the other affiliate systems offer, such as conversion tracking for your affiliates.
+In my opinion, this is a plus, if you want your affiliate program to be successful.

-The other is automatic payments via PayPal makes paying your affiliates easy.
-You can enable and disable which affiliates get access.
+Another great feature is automatic PalPal payments that makes paying your affiliates easy.
+You can enable and disable which affiliates you automatically pay.
 I found ThriveCart’s affiliate program much more robust then SamCart’s.

-Lastly, ThriveCart allow your affiliates to offer bonuses.
-Which is a key part of selling digital products.
+Lastly, ThriveCart allows your affiliates to offer bonuses.
+This is a key part of selling digital products.

 LMS – LearnDash

-LearnDash takes your membership system with MemberMouse and makes it into a full-blown learning management system (LMS for short).
-Out of the box, MemberMouse is set up to protect your content, but doesn’t have the built functionality to really help with online training and courses.
+LearnDash takes your MemberMouse membership system and turns it into a full-blown learning management system (LMS).
+Out of the box, MemberMouse is set up to protect your content but doesn’t have the built-in functionality to really help with online training and courses.

-- Certificates and Badges — Give your members a source of pride and accomplishment but awarding certificates and badges.
+- Certificates and Badges — Give your members a source of pride and accomplishment by awarding certificates and badges.

-- Course Points — Award points for completing courses and unlock new ones.
+- Course Points — Award points for completing courses and unlocking new ones.

-- Lesson Complete — Members can mark lessons completed
+- Lesson Complete — Members can mark lessons as completed.

-Yes, LearnDash can also do the shopping cart like ThriveCart and protect the content like MemberMouse, but those WordPress plugins do it much better.
+Yes, LearnDash can also handle the shopping cart like ThriveCart and protect the content like MemberMouse, but those WordPress plugins do those functions much better.

 Email Notifications – WP Mail SMTP

-WP Mail SMTP is for one thing and one thing only — to make sure emails get delivered.
+WP Mail SMTP exists for one thing and one thing only: making sure emails get delivered.

 It solved the issues I was having with my membership emails.
-After signing up, MemberMouse would send the welcome email, which included their username and password.
-Unfortunately, it was going into the spam folder.
-This required technical support and frustrated the new customers.
+After someone signed up, MemberMouse would send them a welcome email, which included their username and password.
+Unfortunately, that email was going into the spam folder.
+This required technical support to correct and frustrated the new customer.

-WP Mail SMTP links up to your existing email provider (in my case I’m using Google’s G Suite) but works with these email services:
+WP Mail SMTP links to your existing email provider.
+It works with these email services: